What is possession of a controlled substance?

 Is This a First Time Offense Possession Controlled Substance Offense?

-If this is a first time drug offnese for posession then a clean record or a professional licenses can be leveraged in exchange for classees and treatment.
+A drug diversion or drug treatment program is an alternative to a jail sentence, especially for first-time or non-violent offenders.
+These programs focus on rehabilitation rather than punishment and can lead to the dismissal of charges upon successful completion.
+If this is a first-time drug offense for possession then a clean record or a professional license can be leveraged in exchange for classes and treatment.
 Thus H&S 11350 cases can result in dismissals via a program.
 The program is some type of diversion.

 Diversion is for people who have gotten mixed up in the wrong crowd.
 In situations like this it is best to go after a diversion class where our client will agree to do classes and stay out of trouble.
 After the recovery classes, the prosecution will dismiss the cases.

-- Holding on to item for a friend
+- Holding on to the item for a friend

 - No arrest record